labgrid-project/labgrid/doc/configuration.rst

 NetworkSigrokUSBDevice
 ~~~~~~~~~~~~~~~~~~~~~~
-A :any:`NetworkSigrokUSBDevice` resource describes a sigrok USB device
+A :any:`NetworkSigrokUSBDevice` resource describes a *Sigrok* USB device
 connected to a host which is exported over the network.
 The `SigrokDriver`_ will access it via SSH.

 SigrokUSBSerialDevice
 ~~~~~~~~~~~~~~~~~~~~~
-A :any:`SigrokUSBSerialDevice` resource describes a sigrok device which communicates over a USB serial port instead of being a USB device itself (see `SigrokUSBDevice`_ for that case).
+A :any:`SigrokUSBSerialDevice` resource describes a *Sigrok* device which communicates over a USB serial port instead of being a USB device itself (see `SigrokUSBDevice`_ for that case).